Shwetatiwari05/html_miniproject/README.md

-# Biryani Website
+# The Royal Biryani House

-This is a simple HTML website about Biryani.
+This is a simple HTML website named **The Royal Biryani House**.
-It includes basic information and images related to different types of Biryani.

 ## Files

-- `index.html` – Main HTML page
+- `index.html` – Main HTML file
-- `style.css` – CSS styling
+- `style.css` – CSS file for styling
-- `images/` – Folder for images
+- `images/` – Folder containing images used in the site

-## Made with
+## Built With

 - HTML
 - CSS

 ## Purpose

-Just a fun and basic project to practice HTML.
+Created as a basic web project to practice HTML by making a food-themed website.